DEVSENSE/phptools-docs/docs/vscode/test-explorer.md

 # Test Explorer

-The Test Explorer view enables the visual execution and debugging of PHPUnit tests.
-The tests are executed by the PHPUnit and the results are displayed in the **Test Explorer**, as shown in the next figure.
-The PHPUnit output is shown in the **PHP (PHPUnit)** output tab.
+The _Test Explorer_ view enables execution, debugging, profiling, and code coverage of PHPUnit/ParaTest/Pest tests.
+Results are displayed conveniently in the **Test Explorer**, as shown in the picture below.
+Additional logs can be viewed in the **PHP (Test Explorer)** OUTPUT panel.

 ![Test Explorer](imgs/test-view.png)

-Each test is listed in the Test Explorer view.
-In the code, tests are annotated with the test icon.
-The icon shows the current test status, and allows to quickly *Run*, and *Debug* the test.
+Each test is listed in the Test Explorer.
+Test methods are also annotated with the test icon right in the code showing current test status and quick actions.

 ## Configuration

-It is necessary to [configure](configuration.md) the editor before the tests can be executed.
-The process requires PHP (`php`), the PHPUnit package (`phpunit/phpunit`) and a PHPUnit configuration file (`phpunit.xml` (`.dist`)).
+Running tests requires an installed [PHP](php-version.md) (`php`) with [Xdebug](https://xdebug.org/), corresponding PHPUnit/Para/Pest package (e.g. `phpunit/phpunit`) and a [PHPUnit configuration file](https://docs.phpunit.de/en/10.5/configuration.html) (`phpunit.xml` (`.dist`)).

-Tests are resolved quickly by parsing the `phpunit.xml` or `phpunit.xml.dist` files, and corresponding `.php` files in the workspace.
-Any changes to those files will automatically update the Test Explorer as well.
+Tests are resolved without running `php` from corresponding `.php` files in the workspace.
+Any changes to those files will automatically update the _Test Explorer_ accordingly.

 ### PHP